efatha/my-portofolio/README.md

 > We welcome contributions!
 To contribute:

 Fork the repository.
+Create a new branch (git checkout -b feature-branch).
 Commit your changes (git commit -m 'Add some feature').
 Push to the branch (git push origin feature-branch).
 Open a pull request.